JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 If the answer to (1) is yes, then a generative definition should be used.
 Question (2) should be answered by reading about the solvers and trying to run them, or through the [requirements](@ref requirements) interface if it has been defined for the solver.

-The following heuristics are useful:
-- Explicit definitions are preferable because they allow the most solvers to be used, but they are more difficult to implement.
-- A definition of the action space through [`actions`] is almost always needed, but [`states`] and [`observations`] are only rarely required.
-- Continuous problems more often use generative definitions, but this is not always the case.
-Distributions over continuous spaces are straightforward to represent, and explicitly defined continuous space problems and generative discrete problems are common.

 !!! note

     If a particular function is required by a solver but seems very difficult to implement for a particular problem, one should consider carefully whether the algorithm is capable of solving that problem.
 For example, if a problem has a complex hybrid state space, it will be more difficult to define [`states`](@ref), but it is also true that solvers that require [`states`](@ref) such as SARSOP or IncrementalPruning, will usually not be able to solve such a problem, and solvers that can handle it, like ARDESPOT or MCVI, usually will not call [`states`](@ref).